-Founded in 1905, the Maine Seacoast Mission currently has 25 full-time and 90 part-time employees and benefits from the assistance of over 500 volunteers.
+Founded in 1905, the Maine Seacoast Mission currently has 25 full-time and 90 part-time employees and benefits from the assistance of more than 500 volunteers.
 We have a $3.5 million annual budget, a $52 million endowment, and we raise $1.4 million annually for our programs.

 Our island services programs strengthen communities on 10 unbridged islands east of Boothbay Harbor: Frenchboro, Swan’s Island, Isle au Haut, Great Cranberry, Islesford, Monhegan, Matinicus, Islesboro, Vinalhaven, and North Haven.
 Ninety percent of residents on those islands use the Mission’s services.